GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 Narrative vs system.
 Marketing shapes the story and distribution.
 GTM ensures the story shows up consistently across campaigns, SDR plays, sales calls, and success touchpoints—and that it’s measured.

 Outputs vs outcomes.
 Marketing measures impressions, clicks, and engagement.
 GTM prioritizes SQLs, stage conversion, velocity, and CAC payback.
+Salesforce’s State of Sales reporting tracks how revenue teams now expect attribution all the way to closed‑won, which makes pure top‑of‑funnel metrics insufficient on their own.

 Campaign cadences vs revenue cadence.
 Marketing runs quarters.
 GTM runs weekly operating reviews across marketing, SDR, sales, and RevOps using one scorecard.
+The LinkedIn sales blog reflects the same shift toward shorter operating loops between sales and marketing leaders.

 How they work together